Right Arrow

-In 2023, plastics and rubber products manufacturing workers faced an injury rate of 5.3 cases per 100 full-time employees—nearly double the all-industry average (Source: Bureau of Labor Statistics [BLS], 2025).
-This sector consistently lands in the top 10 for workplace injuries, racking up over 30,700 recordable cases a year (Source: BLS Table B-6a, 2025).
+Workers in plastics and rubber products manufacturing face a considerably higher injury rate than the all-industry average.
+This sector consistently ranks among the most hazardous for workplace injuries, with tens of thousands of recordable cases each year.
 Behind these numbers are real people—machine operators, maintenance techs, forklift drivers—navigating high-risk environments where a single missed step can change lives.

 The most common—and most severe—injuries in plastics and rubber products manufacturing are not random accidents.
-They're preventable incidents: machine entanglements, chemical burns, thermal injuries, slips and falls, and noise-induced hearing loss.
+They're avoidable incidents: machine entanglements, chemical burns, thermal injuries, and noise-induced hearing loss.
 Each one disrupts families, operations, and bottom lines.

-In this guide, we’ll break down the top five preventable injuries in plastics and rubber products manufacturing and, even more importantly, how to stop them before they happen.
+In this guide, we’ll break down the top 4 avoidable injuries in plastics and rubber products manufacturing and, even more importantly, how to reduce their likelihood and impact.

 The Cost of Safety Negligence in Plastics and Rubber Products Manufacturing

-These are not just numbers—they’re stories of preventable loss.
-The good news?
-Incidents could have been avoided with robust safety systems, vigilant training, and real-time monitoring.
+These numbers represent stories of avoidable loss.
+The good news is that such incidents can be avoided with reliable safety systems, vigilant training, and live monitoring.

-The Top 5 Preventable Injuries in Plastics and Rubber Products Manufacturing
+The Top 4 Avoidable Injuries in Plastics and Rubber Products Manufacturing

 1. Machine Entanglement (Caught-in/Between Machinery)